gjanders/SplunkVersionControl/README.md

 There are two unique dashboards with two different restoration methods, the original version is described below:
 When a knowledge object restore is requested the dashboard (SplunkVersionControl Restore) outputs the knowledge object information to a lookup with the definition splunkversioncontrol_restorelist.
 The modular input then triggers the restore based on the contents of this lookup, the modular input either creates or updates the knowledge object with the requested git tag, or logs the failure to find the object in the logs.

+Note that the above option is the option used with Splunk Cloud, the below option can be used on on-prem instances...

 The newer dynamic version follows a similar process, but instead of adding the knowledge object restore information to a lookup file it runs a Splunk custom command `postversioncontrolrestore` that hits a REST endpoint on either a local or a remote server.
 The REST endpoint then performs a few functions:
 - Queries the source system and passes in the authentication token of the current user, this includes restore information and the `splunkversioncontrol_restore` input stanza name